FelipeAdeT/PythonforHumanities/README.md

 ## Credits

-This resource was developed under the framework of [Humanities Unbounded](https://humanitiesunbounded.duke.edu) at Duke University.
+This resource was developed as a resource for [Humanities Unbounded](https://humanitiesunbounded.duke.edu) Digital Humanities Labs at Duke University and as a resource for the Wired!
+Lab at Duke University's Art, Art History and Visual Studies Department.

 ## Contact